GrantRPickett/GenPeople/README.md

 ComplexNPC0 is in the room.
 ```

-Push the Go button
+Push the Go button.
 The translation should succeed and the story should display:
 ```inform7
 room
 You can see Henk Cook here.
 ```
 Talk to the character by typing:
 greet
 ask about home (x2)
 ask about livilihood (x2)
 look at him